 I'm not quite sure about the order of things here, but the following things happened at around this time.

 J and I decided we wanted to get together after school, to continue unfinished conversations from school in a less interruptable environment.
 We were both too embarrassed to mention each other to our parents, so we opted for a quasi-secret meeting place in the woods up the street (about 1/4 mile from both our houses), which apparently had somehow become known as "Egypt" in Jenny's family.
 Someone had started to build a residential subdivision there and ran out of money, so there were all these curbs and cleared areas with trees just starting to come back.
 Sort of a post-civilization Planet of the Apes setting.
-(It was eventually re-developed and is now the site of The Forest at Duke, though the lay of the land circa 1981 is still detectable in places and I often get weird little tugs in my head when we drive through there to visit Jenny's/Sandy's mom.)

 Eventually there came an occasion when I had agreed to meet Jenny at Egypt but my parents wanted to take me out somewhere, and I eventually had to confess my plans.
-(When I got to Egypt and told Jenny about this, she said she would have preferred if I had missed the meeting rather than let parental units in on the secret.)
+(When I got to Egypt and told Jenny about this, she said she would have preferred if I had missed the meeting rather than let parental units in on the secret.
 The Parentals then suggested that I should invite Jenny over after school and we could study together, so we started doing that.

 We gradually became more comfortable with each other, and our back-and-forth notes gradually became more serious.
 We both felt trapped in a lot of ways.
 We both felt inadequate in a lot of ways.
 We were able to talk about stuff that nobody else had been interested in hearing about.
-(I became somewhat addicted to these discussions, which became a bit of a problem later.)
+(I became somewhat addicted to these discussions, which became a problem later.)

 One particular moment stands out clearly in my mind.
-Jenny had invited me to ride with her to an after-school event and was half-teasing me about the potential embarrassment of having to hang out "with a bunch of girls".
+Jenny had invited me to ride with her and some friends to an after-school event and was half-teasing me about the potential embarrassment of having to hang out "with a bunch of girls".
 In the middle of this teasing (which was perhaps almost as much a reflection of her own embarrassment), she hugged me in mock-condescension.

 When Jenny gave me that mock-hug, it led to something very unexpected.
 In that moment, it somehow occurred to me that I trusted her.
 I didn't care if she was mocking me or not; there was a connection between us that went deeper than any possible kidding or ribbing... and the hug felt good.
 So I hugged her back.